muratk3n/thirdwave/en/README.md

 ---

-Rep senators did not want the trouble, politically speaking.
+Rep senators did not want the trouble, in terms of politicking.
 If they voted on evidence, it would have been a conviction.

 "Donald Trump cleared by US Senate of inciting Capitol riots"